• Skip to primary navigation

 }

 This will be your function that will display the related content to each of your posts when someone views it.
 After this we need to add some arguments.
 Arguments are used to let the function know what we want to be similar in the related articles and in the current one.
 To do this, we add a variable called $args.
 (Function Reference/wp parse args) In this variable we store two things.
-Firstly how many posts we want to display and secondly what are the conditions for the articles to be display.
+Firstly how many posts we want to display and secondly what are the conditions for the articles to be displayed.
 Add the following inside your function:

 $args = array(